nuts-foundation/nl-anw-ig/StructureDefinition-example-patient.md

 **Usages:**

+* CapabilityStatements using this Profile: [ANW Server Capability Statement](CapabilityStatement-ANWServerCapabilityStatement.md)
 * This Profile is not used by any profiles in this Implementation Guide

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/nl.nuts.anw|current/StructureDefinition/example-patient)